nieberdinge/HackUMBC-2020-OfficeHourBot/README.md

     to interact and maintain a healthy learning environment.

-    Many classes have created Discords for students to congregate and share ideas and help eachother better understand topics, and it's a hassle to have to change to other applications multiple times a day.
+    Many classes have created Discords for students to congregate and share ideas and help each other better understand topics, and it's a hassle to have to change to other applications multiple times a day.

     This is why we wanted to create a fully integrated bot that makes everyone's